Learning Support & Career Development

 Girls with Dreams become Women with Vision — Dream it, Believe it, Achieve it

-At St. Mary’s Academy, the Career and University Advising program helps students in grades 9 – 12 focus on the career planning process as a tool they can use both immediately and throughout their lives to create the life they want.
+At St. Mary’s Academy, the Academic and Post-Secondary Advising Program helps students in grades 9 – 12 focus on the career planning process as a tool they can use both immediately and throughout their lives to create the life they want.
 At each grade, students will focus on different elements of that planning process.
-Students are encouraged to arrange a meeting with our Career Counsellor to regularly review their plans and ensure they're taking the required high school courses for university admission.
+Students are encouraged to arrange a meeting with our Academic Advisor and Career Counsellor to regularly review their plans and ensure they're taking the required high school courses for university admission.

 The Career Development course introduces Grade 9 students to career development concepts, starting with an online self-assessment tool that assists them with the process of self evaluation.
 Through class activities, students will begin to understand the connection between her skills, strengths, interests and future education and career choices.
 Students will also develop effective communication skills while presenting a preliminary career portfolio called the “Me Box”.
 A highlight for the grade 9 class is Take Our Kids to Work Day, when students accompany a family member or family friend to their work place and experience that particular career for the day.